abhaysrivastav/abhaysrivastav.github.io/blogs/diffusion.md

 Loss Function:  Gradient Descent is used to minimize the difference between the predicted noise and true noise.
 Goal is to make them as close as possible.
 Target Noise: True noise will be target for the model's prediction.

+- Training process involves learning to predict the noise added to clean image.
+Then model is optimized by minimizing the difference between predicted noise and actual noise.